-Learning objectives:
+Learning Objectives:

 In this course, we introduce the physics major students to 20th century Radiation physics.
-In the learning objectives, we answer a question: "What will the students know and be able to do as a result of taking this class and passing the final examination."
+In the learning objectives, we answer a question: "What students are expected to know and be able to do by the end of the semester, after passing the final examination, in the course of "Radiation Physics", Phys 315."